 19 years old.
 New York born and raised.
 Studying Art History at NYU.
 I started blogging about fashion in my freshman year of high school and have continued to rave and rant about the subject in these subsequent five years.
 Adding film, music, and fine art to my writing repertoire as I take in all that the city has to offer.
-Also enjoy photography, yoga, and healthy cooking when I'm not reading classic novels or memorizing french vocab.
+I also enjoy photography, yoga, and cooking when I'm not lingering in museums or memorizing french vocab.

 I hope to one day become a style editor of some sort, but I'll keep on blogging my dreams until I figure it all out.